The amateur sporting company VDA TRAILERS organizes the Tot Dret.

 When passing through a checkpoint, and on arrival, runners must ensure the chip is read by the timing antenna and that it is registered correctly.

 The bib number is required for access to the shuttles, buses, re-supply areas, treatment and rest rooms, showers, bags, etc.

 When the bibs are given out, each runner will also be given a bag for changes/spares, which will be transported by the organisers from one life base to the next.
 In the race pack is a sticker with the bib number to be attached to the bag.
 Fragile or valuable objects should not be placed in the bags.
 If a runner pulls out of the race, his/her bag will be taken to the life base in Courmayeur, where s/he may collect it upon presentation of his/her bib number.

 Bags with objects attached to the outside will not be transported.
 The organisers may not be held liable for the loss or damage of any objects during transport.
-Bags must be taken when entering the life base and returned when leaving, solely and exclusively by the runner, never by volunteers or assistants.
+Runner must take his own bag personally when entering the life base and return it when leaving personally to volunteers dedicated to the bags managing.

 SAFETY AND MEDICAL ASSISTANCE

 Rescue points will be set up along the route, each of them with a phone or radio link to the race headquarters.
 Ambulances, civil protection service personnel and doctors will be present in the area.